Liver failure is when the liver is losing or has lost all of its function. It is a life threatening condition that requires immediate medical care.

 At this point, a person’s liver function has deteriorated to such an extent that unless they undergo a liver transplant, their condition will be fatal.

 Some doctors may also refer to ESLD as chronic liver failure.
-The average survival rate of people with ESLD depends on the symptoms and complications that the individual experiences.
+The

 People who develop ascites, a buildup of fluid in the abdomen, have a median survival rate of 6 months if it does not respond to treatment.